 Flexibility is the cornerstone of successfully managing the dynamic nature of work and study.

 Embrace change as part of the process and avoid rigid expectations.
 Your ability to adapt to shifting priorities and schedules will help you to find balance during unforseen events.

 9. Effective Study Techniques

 Learn and Apply Efficient Study Techniques

-Part-time students often have limited study time, making efficient study techniques necessary.
+Part-time students often have limited study time, which makes adopting efficient study techniques crucial.

-I’d implore you to try out methods like active recall.
-It requires you to actively engage with the material to enhance retention.
-You’ll also learn how to properly repeat the material at optimal intervals to reinforce learning.
+Utilize methods, such as active recall, which requires you to actively engage with the material to enhance retention.
+You’ll also learn how to adequately repeat the material at regular intervals to reinforce learning.